sebastiw/edts/README.md

 and initiate communication between the EDTS-node and the project-node.
 If a node with the same name as the project's node is already registered with the Erlang port mapper daemon (epmd), then EDTS will initiate communication with that node instead.
-The EDTS-node exposes a REST-interface (using webmachine) through which emacs can then communicate with the project node.
+The EDTS-node exposes a REST-interface (using mochiweb) through which emacs can then communicate with the project node.

 ## EDTS and Distel ##